USWNT wins its fifth Olympic gold medal in women's soccer with a 1-0 victory over Brazil in final

 “I’m very emotional.
 It’s been a dream of mine to be in this position," said Hayes, a London native.
 "I have to thank my dad because he’s the one who pushed me to this point to be able to come and coach an unbelievable group of players that have received me so well and taken on board everything I have asked.
 They are tremendous people and players and role models.
 Yeah, I love them.”

-Three years ago in Tokyo, the U.S. settled for the bronze medal.
+Three years ago in Tokyo, the U.S. had to settle for the bronze medal.
 The Americans were knocked out in the quarterfinals at the 2016 Rio de Janeiro Games.

-Swanson's 57th-minute goal came in her 100th appearance with the United States.

-Tom Cruise and former U.S. soccer star Megan Rapinoe were among those in the crowd.
+Tom Cruise, former U.S. soccer star Megan Rapinoe and her fiance, former WNBA player sue Bird, were among those in the crowd.

-The U.S. also won gold in 1996 at the Atlanta Games in the first women's soccer tournament at the Olympics.

-Brazil finished third in its group in France, earning one of two third-place spots in the knockout round.

-Marta was playing in her six Olympics.
+Marta was playing in her sixth Olympics.
 Her first was in 2004 — when she was just 18 — which ended with a silver.
-But she started the match on the bench after a two-game suspension for a hard foul on Spain’s Olga Carmona in the team’s final group match.
+But she started on the bench after a two-game suspension for a hard foul on Spain’s Olga Carmona in the team’s final group match.

-Hayes was named coach of the U.S. back in November but she didn’t join the team until May so she could finish out the season with Chelsea — guiding the Women’s Super League squad to its fifth straight title.
+Hayes was hired as coach of the U.S. team in November but she didn’t join the squad until May so she could finish out the season with Chelsea — guiding the Women’s Super League squad to its fifth straight title.

 Hayes was tasked with turning around a U.S. team that crashed out of last summer’s Women’s World Cup earlier than ever before.
 Despite her short time with the Americans, she quickly fostered chemistry within the young squad, particularly between forwards Sophia Smith, Trinity Rodman and Swanson.

-The trio have scored 10 of the 12 U.S. goals in France.
+The trio scored 10 of the 12 U.S. goals in France.
+Naeher and the U.S. defense allowed just two goals.

+“I think we’re on this steady climb," Crystal Dunn said.
+"We know winning a gold medal is obviously amazing and we’re all going to celebrate and soak this in.
+But there’s life after this Olympics.
+I think we are going to embrace where we are but I think it’s important that we realize there’s so much more that we can do, and having Emma obviously now for the long haul is going to be incredible.”

 Naeher kept the game scoreless at the break by punching away Gabi Portilho’s shot in first-half stoppage time.

-Brazilian midfielder Vitoria Yaya was stretched off with an injury early in the second half.
+Brazilian midfielder Vitoria Yaya was carried from the field with an injury early in the second half.

 The U.S. continued to threaten after Swanson’s goal.
 Smith nearly scored on a break in the 66th but her attempt went wide.